redstone-finance/zkSync-tutorial-stable-price-marketplace/README.md

 ##### Buy NFTs
 You can also switch metamask account and buy the NFT.
 I would recommend to open the developer tools in browser at the network tab and explore network requests that are being sent before the buy transaction sending.

 You should see at least 2 requests with the ETH price data and crypto signatures.
-This data along with signatures is being attached for each contract call, that wants to process redstone oracle data.
+This data along with signatures is being attached for each contract call, that wants to process redstone oracles data.

 <img alt="redstone-requests" src="docs/img/redstone-requests.png" width="800" />